Nick-Son/zendesk-coding-challenge/README.md

 I chose to build a simple front end with React.
 As the app is, at this stage, quite simple, I didn't feel the need to use Redux for state management, but is something I would definitely add in the future, if the app was to grow.
 This is also my reasoning for using default CSS instead of something more scalable like scss or sass.
 I decided to use a modal to show extra details of a chosen ticket to again, keep the project simple, removing the possible need to use react-router.
 Also, as it was just to display extra data, and not perform extra actions (eg. creating/editing tickets) I thought a modal would suffice, while also, allowing a user to view multiple tickets in succession with ease.

 ### Future development
-- Making the app mobile responsive
+- Making the app mobile responsive.
+- Finish styling the app.
-- Adding Redux to make it more scalable for future features
+- Adding Redux to make it more scalable for future features.
-- Adding scss to the app, converting and seperating the existing css
+- Adding scss to the app, converting and seperating the existing css.
 - Reworking the pagination code to limit the visible page tabs if the needed amount pages required exceed a given amount, adding 'next' and 'previous' buttons.
 - Improve error handling.
-Also improve error messages/component
+Also improve error messages/component.
+- Add greater detail to the documentation.
 ---

 ## Challenge Brief